Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

-The Theorem~\ref{theorem:predict-model-variance} assists us in estimating the degradation in AI training performance caused by semantic noise present in the data.
-By utilizing data distortion as a proxy for approximating AI performance, rather than directly relying on AI metrics (i.e., accuracy or semantic similarity), we gain the ability to anticipate AI performance prior to the completion of data transmission.
-This approach, similar to the work presented in \cite{2022-SEM-AdaptableSemanticCompression, 2022-Sem-BPRA-TaskOriented, 2022-Sem-RA-TextSem}, empowers us to proactively consider goal-oriented AI performance.
-Consequently, this paves the way for optimizing neural networks in the context of Goal-oriented Semantic Communication.
+Theorem~\ref{theorem:predict-model-variance} assists us in estimating the degradation in AI training performance caused by noisy data induced by semantic noise.
+By utilizing data distortion as a proxy for approximating AI performance, we can anticipate AI performance before the completion of data transmission (because the optimization problems do not directly rely on AI metrics, i.e., accuracy or semantic similarity).
+Consequently, it lays the foundation for optimizing DNN in the context of goal-oriented SemCom.